Markets Right Now: US stocks open slightly lower

 Advertisement

-Bond prices fell.
-The yield on the 10-year Treasury rose to 2.91 percent.
+Bond prices rose.
+The yield on the 10-year Treasury fell to 2.94 percent.